upenu/oldWebsite/README.md

 ## Terminal stuff
 3. Clone this git repo
 4. In the git repo, create a virtual env `virtualenv --python=/path/to/python3 venv` You probably can get away with ``virtualenv venv``, but if you see python2.7 somewhere in the command log.
-Use stackoverflow to find where your python3 is installed.
+Use the command ``which python3`` to figure out where python3 is installed.
   - `--python` lets you choose which Python installation to use.
 If you have something like Anaconda-Python, perhaps you want to use the Homebrew Python3 instead
 5. Start the virtual env: `source venv/bin/activate`
-6. Install postgres (Google postgres.app)
+6. Install postgres (Google postgres.app; on Debian/Ubuntu, should need to use apt to install postgresql-server-dev-all, postgresql, and its dependencies)
 7. Remember to add postgres to path in `~/.bash_profile`: `PATH="/Applications/Postgres.app/Contents/Versions/9.4/bin:$PATH"`.
 Then, add
 ``export PATH`` AND RESTART TERMINAL
   - Note: You have to match the installed Postgres version, not the path here